-Students are expected to finalize their capstone project during the term following their last program coursework and will be given one term to complete this project.
-If for any reason, students are not able to finalize their capstone within this time frame, there is a one-term grace period to fulfill this obligation.
+Students enrolled in ORG699 will be given one term to complete their capstone project.
+If for any reason students are unable to finalize and pass their capstone within this time frame, there is a one-term grace period to fulfill this obligation.
 Students must submit a written request to their mentor explaining the reasons and including all supporting documents to obtain this extension.

-If students have not completed their capstone research project after two terms (six months), the student's mentors will be automatically released from their responsibility.
-If students re-enroll for ORG699 Applied Research Project in Professional Studies following policy and procedures, a new mentor will be identified to support the student.
-Students who have not finalized and passed their capstone project after two terms will receive a grade of "F" To fulfill the requirements of the program, students will need to submit a request to reenroll in ORG699 Applied Research Project in Professional Studies to the Director of Graduate Studies explaining the causes of the previous failure and the student's commitment to finish the requirements of the degree approval of this request is not guaranteed.
+If students have not completed their capstone research project after two terms (six months), they will need to be enrolled in ORG698, a one-credit capstone continuation course.
+Students will need to make arrangements with Student Accounts to pay for this course.
+Students who have not finalized and passed their capstone project after their ORG698 term will receive a grade of "F." At this time, student mentors will be released from their obligation.
+To fulfill the requirements of the program, students will need to submit a request to re-enroll in ORG699, Applied Research Project in Professional Studies, to the Director of Graduate Studies.
+They will need to explain the cause of the previous failure and show their commitment to finishing the requirements of the degree.
+Approval of this request is not guaranteed.

-From the time students have completed their 30 credits until the finalization of the capstone, students will receive an "1" (incomplete) until their written capstone project and defense have been approved and graded or their two-term limit has ended.
+From the time students have completed their 30 credits until the finalization of the capstone, students will receive an "I" (incomplete).
+This will be updated once their written capstone project and defense have been approved and graded or their time limit has ended.